 1. Meekness is not weakness – it is strength under control.

 Papa has always been a man of few words.
-He doesn’t get angry easily, but when he gets angry, it just only means that we have already pushed him too hard way, beyond his long patience.
-To tell the truth, I can count with my two hands the times I saw him get angry with me or my siblings.
+He doesn’t get angry easily, but when he gets angry, it just only means that we have already pushed him the hard way, beyond his long patience.
+To tell the truth, I can count on my two hands the times I saw him get angry with me or my siblings.
 And I haven’t heard him and Mama fight in front of us or within earshot.